Eric-Cheng-ht/Hello-World/README.md

 Just another repository

 ## usage

-1.first open book1
+1. first open book1
-2.write your name
+2. write your name
-3.save and exit
+3. save and exit

 ## caution
 `never use this kind of message`